phiryll/phiryll.github.io/docs/rules-of-thumb.md

   editable after they have been created, new correcting entries are made instead.
 There are also retention requirements.

+## Don't Expose Your Database Schema

+If you do, clients will come to depend on it and you'll eventually be forbidden from changing it for any reason, even to fix a bug.

+This should be followed at the service level, not just at the application level.
+Every database should be wholly owned by a single service, which should provide an API for the service, not the database.

 ## Decide How Unique IDs Are Made Very Carefully

 If possible, avoid using semantic fields in your data as unique